jhpyle/docassemble/_docs/docker.md

 the `letsencrypt renew` command will be run, which will refresh the certificates if they are within 30 days of expiring.

-In addition, a script will run on a weekly basis to attempt to renew the certificates.
+In addition, a [script] will run on a weekly basis to attempt to renew the certificates.

+If you are using a [multi-server arrangement] with a single web server, you need to run the `cron` role on the same server that runs the `web` role.
+If you use the [e-mail receiving] feature with [TLS encryption], the `mail` role also has to share the server with the `web` and `cron` roles.

-## Without Let's Encrypt
+### <a name="without letsencrypt"></a>Without Let's Encrypt

 Using your own SSL certificates with [Docker] requires that your SSL certificates reside within each container.
 There are several ways to accomplish this:

 * Use [S3] and upload the certificates to your bucket.
-* Use [persistent volumes] and copy the SSL certificate files (`docassemble.key`, `docassemble.crt`, and `docassemble.ca.pem`) into the volume for `/usr/share/docassemble/certs` before starting the container.
-* [Build your own private image] in which your SSL certificates are placed in `Docker/docassemble.key`, `Docker/docassemble.crt`, and `Docker/docassemble.ca.pem`.
+* [Build your own private image] in which your SSL certificates are placed in `Docker/apache.key`, `Docker/apache.crt`, and `Docker/apache.ca.pem`.
 During the build process, these files will be copied into `/usr/share/docassemble/certs`.
+* Use [persistent volumes] and copy the SSL certificate files (`apache.key`, `apache.crt`, and `apache.ca.pem`) into the volume for `/usr/share/docassemble/certs` before starting the container.

 The default Apache configuration file expects SSL certificates to be located in the following files:

 {% highlight text %}
-SSLCertificateFile /etc/ssl/docassemble/docassemble.crt
+SSLCertificateFile /etc/ssl/docassemble/apache.crt
-SSLCertificateKeyFile /etc/ssl/docassemble/docassemble.key
+SSLCertificateKeyFile /etc/ssl/docassemble/apache.key
-SSLCertificateChainFile /etc/ssl/docassemble/docassemble.ca.pem
+SSLCertificateChainFile /etc/ssl/docassemble/apache.ca.pem
 {% endhighlight %}

 The meaning of these files is as follows:

-* `docassemble.crt`: this file is generated by your certificate authority when you submit a certificate signing request.
+* `apache.crt`: this file is generated by your certificate authority when you submit a certificate signing request.
-* `docassemble.key`: this file is generated at the time you create your certificate signing request.
+* `apache.key`: this file is generated at the time you create your certificate signing request.
-* `docassemble.ca.pem`: this file is generated by your certificate authority.
+* `apache.ca.pem`: this file is generated by your certificate authority.
 It is variously known as the "chain file" or the "root bundle."